Best places to retire in every state

 Bridgeport is home to the North Central West Virginia Airport and is conveniently located between Charleston, the West Virginia state capital, and Pittsburgh.
 In warmer temperatures, locals enjoy the Pete Dye Golf Club, one of America’s top-rated courses.
-Almost 30% of Bridgeport residents are over 60 years old.
+More than one in five Bridgeport residents are 65 years old or older.

 Wisconsin: Elm Grove

 - Median household income: $115,972

 - Housing: $362,200 median home value (93% homeowners), $955 median rent (7% renters)